TheVizWiz/gamtry_code/arduino_code/README.md

 `HEAD_CHANGE` is used to tell the gantry that the current command is a head changing command.
 The head to change to is signified by the number portion of the token.

-`SPECIAL` is used to tell the gantry that the current command is a special command.
+`SPECIAL_COMMAND` is used to tell the gantry that the current command is a special command.
 Examples of these include homing commands, axis resetting commands, and testing commands.